 Flughafen Zürich AG's compliance management system is used to systematically identify, understand and comply with statutory requirements as well as with internal corporate guidelines and ethical principles such as the Code of Conduct that are based on those requirements.
 This is described in more detail in the Risk management section.

-In the year under review, no relevant fines or sanctions were imposed due to non-compliance with legislation and/or regulations.
+In the year under review, no relevant fines or sanctions were imposed due to non-compliance with laws and regulations in the social and economic area.

 Alongside its standard compliance process, Flughafen Zürich AG operates a whistleblower office.
 The company is reliant on irregularities and violations of rules and regulations being discovered and rectified.
 The whistleblower office, run by the General Secretary, is available for cases where an employee has a justifiable suspicion that a concern they have reported via the normal channels is not being followed up appropriately, or where they fear personal reprisals.
 As far as possible, the identity of the whistleblower will remain confidential during any investigations.
 There were no cases processed by the whistleblower office during the reporting year.

-A separate process exists for reporting safety concerns relating to flight operations (see Occupational and aviation safety section) and for the human resources department (HR) or staff representation council (PeV) in relation to bullying, sexual harassment and discrimination.
+A separate process exists for reporting safety concerns relating to flight operations (see Occupational and aviation safety).
+The human resources department and the staff representation council (PeV) are also available for reporting matters relating to bullying, sexual harassment and discrimination.

-At all its airports the Zurich Airport Group has a number of service partners whose business activities are dependent on the group’s infrastructure.
-It is therefore in a strong position as a vendor and in some cases has a monopoly over infrastructures.
+The operations of many business partners of the Zurich Airport Group are dependent on the airport infrastructure.
+The company therefore holds a dominant market position, and in some cases has a monopoly over infrastructures.

-The particular infrastructures for which it has a monopoly are specified by the Swiss government and set out transparently in the operating regulations for Zurich Airport (Annex 4, Attachment 2).
-The charges for using these infrastructures are specified and levied in accordance with legally regulated procedures.
+The particular infrastructures for which it has a monopoly are approved by the Swiss government and set out transparently in the operating regulations for Zurich Airport (Annex 4, Attachment 2).
+The charges for using these infrastructures are specified and levied in accordance with a regulated procedure.
 These procedures ensure that users are involved in setting the charges and have access to information about the cost basis used.

-Market access for ground handling and for the airlines is likewise specified in Zurich Airport’s operating regulations.
+Market access for ground handling firms and airlines is likewise specified in Zurich Airport's operating regulations.
 Zurich Airport is obliged to manage and provide stakeholders with access to its infrastructures in a fair, objective, transparent and non-discriminatory way.

 The operating licences of the international subsidiaries are also subject to government regulation, which varies depending on the particular country concerned.
-For instance, the bigger airports in Brazil are regulated by Brazil’s National Civil Aviation Authority (ANAC) on the basis of a dual-till system.
+For instance, the bigger airports in Brazil are regulated by Brazil's National Civil Aviation Authority (ANAC) on the basis of a dual-till system.
+A dual-till system is also used in Chile, regulated by the Ministerio de Obras Públicas (MOP).
 The new airport in India will be regulated by the Airports Economic Regulatory Authority of India (AERA) on the basis of a hybrid-till system.

 No legal proceedings were brought against Flughafen Zürich AG or its fully consolidated subsidiaries for anti-competitive behaviour or violations of anti-trust and monopoly laws during the year under review.

-Flughafen Zürich AG grants cantonal parties in the Canton of Zurich an annual fixed sum supplemented by additional contributions during election years provided a party has enough members to form a recognised parliamentary group in the Cantonal Parliament and supports demand-driven aviation policy.
+Flughafen Zürich AG grants cantonal parties in the Canton of Zurich an annual fixed sum supplemented by additional contributions during election years, provided a party has enough members to form a recognised parliamentary group in the Cantonal Parliament and it expresses support for a competitive Swiss aviation industry and airport infrastructure.
 The applicable principles are documented in writing.
 No political contributions are made in Latin America or India.

 Secondary occupations and political office